2006 Lebanon War: Industrial damage

 Damage to various industries occurred during the war.
-This includes the country's largest dairy farm Liban Lait in the Bekka area, the Maliban Glassworks in Tannayel, Dalal Industries (a factory which produces prefabricated homes), a dealership for Procter & Gamble, two electricity transformers in south Lebanon cutting off power to the city of Tyre and fuel tanks of an oil-fired power station in Jiyeh.
-A report from the Lebanese Council for Development and Reconstruction (CDR) said that the IDF bombing campaign had destroyed more than 900 small and medium enterprises with damage to Lebanon's civilian infrastructure estimated close to $2.5 billion US.
+This includes Lebanon's largest dairy farm Liban Lait in the Bekka area, the Maliban Glassworks in Tannayel, Dalal Industries (a factory which produces prefabricated homes), a dealership for Procter & Gamble, two electricity transformers in south Lebanon cutting off power to the city of Tyre and fuel tanks of an oil-fired power station in Jiyeh.
+A report from the Lebanese Council for Development and Reconstruction (CDR) said that the IDF bombing campaign had destroyed more than 900 small and medium enterprises with damage to Lebanon's civilian infrastructure estimated close to US$2.5 billion.
 The material damage to the private sector was estimated at $200 million with an anticipated increase in that figure due to cancelled contracts.

 Other repair and rebuilding costs resulting from the bombing include power supplies ($208m), telecoms ($99m), water ($74m) and military installations ($16m).
 The Lebanese national airline, MEA, had also been grounded for the duration of the conflict.
 Agricultural activity, particularly in south Lebanon, was abandoned due to the fighting and bombing of the irrigation system.
 Tourism, which accounts for 15% of Lebanon's GDP, has been severely disrupted by the conflict.
-Damage to communal and business infrastructure, the Israeli-imposed sea and air blockade and continued instability is preventing and deterring tourists.
+Damage to communal and business infrastructure, the Israeli-imposed sea-and-air blockade and continued instability is preventing and deterring tourists.
 Foreign visitors had been expected to bring in $2.5 to $3 billion US during 2006.

 IDF bombing has damaged irrigation canals, open water channels, and underground water diversion pipes which run Litani River water to more than 10000 acre of farmland, villages in southern Lebanon and the Bekaa Valley.
 These attacks have been criticised as an attempt to "lay claim to Lebanon's prime watersheds".
 Attacks on the Litani Dam were also criticised.
 Israeli officials explained the damage to the water infrastructures was unintentional and collateral to attacks on roads and bridges used by Hezbollah.

 The international journalists' representative body, Reporters without Borders, reported that, to its knowledge, the IDF had damaged transmitting equipment in the Satka area of Beirut and reduced the premises of Al Manar to ruins.
 The IDF contend that the Al-Manar TV facilities which they bombed represent the propaganda arm of Hezbollah and were a legitimate target for the IDF military.
 Reporters Without Borders disputes this saying that the station "cannot be viewed as [a] military" target.
 A statement issued by the Israeli Foreign Ministry read: "The Al-Manar station has for many years served as the main tool for propaganda and incitement by Hezbollah, and has also helped the organization recruit people into its ranks."
 The Committee to Protect Journalists responded by saying: "While Al-Manar may serve a propaganda function for Hezbollah, it does not appear based on a monitoring of its broadcasts today to be serving any discernible military function".